-Locomotive engineers ensure that freight trains and passenger trains stay on time and travel safely.
-They work the brakes, signals, or switches.
-Some drive trains between stations, while others move trains around in a rail yard.
-Nearly all work in the rail transportation industry.
+Locomotive engineers, also known as train engineers, are responsible for driving trains safely from one destination to another.
+They ensure that freight trains and passenger trains stay on time and travel safely.
+Some locomotive engineers drive trains between stations, while others move trains around in a rail yard.

 What does a Locomotive Engineer do?

 Monitor speed, air pressure, battery use, and other instruments to ensure that the locomotive runs smoothly

 Use a variety of controls, such as throttles and airbrakes, to operate the train

 Communicate with dispatchers over radios to get information about delays or changes in the schedule

 Check the mechanical condition of locomotives and make adjustments when necessary

 Document issues with a train that require further inspection

 Operate locomotive engines within or between stations